bitomule/Blog/Content/posts/automating-deploy-of-your-publish-site-to-github-pages.md

 So the process when I want to start a new blog post is:

 1. Run a shortcut from my iPad home screen

-2. Type tile and tags (I want to improve this step using Data Jar to have some already defined tags)
+2. Type title and tags (I want to improve this step using Data Jar to have some already defined tags)

 3. The shortcut opens iA Writer for me so I just have to create a new draft, paste metadata and start Writing.

 Once the draft is ready to be published I just move it to the posts folder, push my repository to remote and Github Actions takes care of publishing it.